EricLUT20/Mobile-Course-2024/README.md

     1. Ensure you have an Android emulator set up.
 You can set one up by going to `Tools` -> `AVD Manager` -> `Create Virtual Device`.
     2. Once your emulator is set up, click on the `Run` button (green play button) in Android Studio.
     3. Select your emulator and click `OK` to run the application.
+    4. Android Studio should automatically start the application once it is installed.
+If it doesn't, you can manually start it in the emulator.